After cost, the most important thing to almost anyone who has, or who is looking to get, health insurance, is coverage.

 For more information on the kinds of check-ups, shots, screenings, and tests employer-sponsored, marketplace, and other health plans tend to cover in this area, read our article, "Health Insurance and Preventive Care."

 Most forms of health insurance help pay for prescription drugs, too.
 Part of the reason for that is the Affordable Care Act requires it of plans sold through the federal and state exchanges.
 It also requires it of plans offered by small employers.
 As for large employers, their plans usually cover prescription drugs because it helps them compete for talent.

 Not all job-based, marketplace, or other health plans cover the same prescription drugs, however.
 Nor do they all cover them to the same extent.
-To learn more about this, and to learn more about how formularies or preferred drug lists fit into it, check out this article, "Will My Health Insurance Pay for My Prescription Drugs and Medications?"
+To learn more about this, and to learn more about how formularies or preferred drug lists fit into it, check out this article, "Will my health insurance cover substance abuse treatment?"

 Health insurance sold through the federal--or your state's--marketplace has to cover physical and occupational therapy thanks to Obamacare.
 The ACA also requires individual and "small group" plans (the latter are offered by small employers) sold off the marketplace to include this coverage.

 Although the plans large companies and organizations offer to employees don't have to cover these types of therapy, most do.